Get-Nerdio/NMM-SE/Scripted Actions/Get FSLogix Disk Usage/Readme FSLogix Monitoring.md

      - ITSupportEmail

 3. **Import the Runbook**:
+   - Choose **one** of the following scripts based on your preference for module dependencies:
+     - `Runbook-CheckFSLogixTable.ps1`: Requires `Az.Storage` and `Az.Communication` modules.
+     - `Runbook-CheckFSLogixTable-NoModuleDependency.ps1`: Uses direct REST APIs, no module dependencies.
-   - Paste the code from `Runbook-CheckFSLogixTable.ps1` in a new runbook in Nerdio
+   - Paste the code from your chosen script into a new runbook in Nerdio.
-   - Make sure you created the variables in Nerdio
+   - Make sure you created the variables in Nerdio as described in step 2.

+## Monitoring Runbook Versions

+This solution provides two versions of the monitoring runbook:

+1.  **`Runbook-CheckFSLogixTable.ps1`**:
+    -   Uses standard Azure PowerShell modules (`Az.Storage`, `Az.Communication`).
+    -   Requires these modules to be imported into the Azure Automation Account (see Step 1 above).
+    -   May be easier to maintain if you are comfortable with standard Az modules.

+2.  **`Runbook-CheckFSLogixTable-NoModuleDependency.ps1`**:
+    -   Uses direct REST API calls to Azure Storage and Azure Communication Services.
+    -   **Does not require any external PowerShell modules** to be imported into the Automation Account.
+    -   Suitable for environments where module management is restricted or complex, or if you prefer fewer dependencies.

+Choose the version that best suits your environment and management preferences when importing the runbook (Step 3 above).
+Both scripts achieve the same monitoring and alerting functionality.

 ## Usage